space

 The daily diets of many persons have nutritional deficiencies that affect mental health.
 Most persons aren’t aware of this, and so, if they experience any mental health problems, they tend to believe that their lives must be dependant on psychiatric medications.

 So, rather than subject yourself to harsh medications that sedate and dull your mind (and more often than not lead to substantial weight gain), consider this list of some vitamins and minerals that can help naturally with psychiatric symptoms.
 Be advised that the therapeutic dose may be higher than the FDA minimum daily recommendation, so a simple multivitamin tablet probably won’t have much effect on psychiatric symptoms.
-You might want to discuss this with a naturopath practitioner, or see the book Nutrition and Vitamin Therapy by Michael Lesser, M.D.
+You might want to discuss this with a naturopathic practitioner, or see the book Nutrition and Vitamin Therapy by Michael Lesser, M.D.
 (1980) for dosage recommendations.

 Vitamin A: anxiety / insomnia / depression / fatigue / nerve pains